 But that’s about to change.

-In this era of rapid technological advancement, artificial intelligence (AI) is poised to transform the drug discovery landscape, and Pfizer is one of the companies that is leading the change.
+In this era of rapid technological advancement, artificial intelligence (AI) is poised to transform the drug discovery landscape—as it’s already revitalizing the medical field at large.
+Pfizer is one of the companies that is leading the change.

-Pfizer developed the life-saving COVID-19 vaccine in record time, leveraging AI’s game-changing potential.
+Pfizer developed the life-saving COVID-19 vaccine in record time, leveraging AI drug discovery’s game-changing potential.
 This is just one of the company's AI initiatives.

-In this article, let’s delve into Pfizer’s AI journey to drug discovery and personalized medicine and what it means for the future of global healthcare.
+In this article, let’s delve into Pfizer’s AI drug discovery and personalized medicine strategies and what they mean for the future of global healthcare.

 When Google’s AI program, AlphaGo, defeated the human champion in the board game Go in 2016, it was seen as a decisive moment in AI and ML.
 However, Pfizer recognized the importance and necessity of AI even before that.
 The biopharma giant has been actively using AI in pharmacovigilance since 2014.

 These technologies have been making greater inroads into the company.
-More recently, Pfizer has doubled down on AI/ML and is working on bringing transformative medicine to patients.
+More recently, Pfizer has doubled down on AI drug discovery and more and is working on bringing transformative medicine to patients.

 Let’s look at two use cases to understand the significance of AI in Pfizer.

-AI has always been touted as a disruptive force in drug discovery, a notoriously slow and expensive practice.
-As an early adopter of the technology, Pfizer is accelerating drug discovery with the help of AI.
+AI drug discovery has always been touted as a disruptive force in what is otherwise a notoriously slow and expensive practice.
+As an early adopter of the technology, Pfizer is accelerating the process.

 It’s important to note that AI is a blanket term encompassing various advanced computing techniques.
 Machine learning and NLP or natural language processing are the techniques that matter to a pharma company like Pfizer.